Niklas-Schaefers/Niklas-Schaefers/README.md

 <h1 align="center"> Hello ヽ(•‿•)ノ its me Niklas </h1>

-<h3 align="center"> Developer </h2>
+<h2 align="center"> Developer </h2>
-Creative tech-head who loves coding and is always open to learn something new.
-Part-time musician, former entrepreneur and driven by the strong will to be a productive part of the team.
+<h3 align="center">Creative tech-head who loves coding and is always open to learn something new.
+Part-time musician, former entrepreneur and driven by the strong will to be a productive part of the team.</h2>
 <br />
 <br />